Glendale, Colorado

 The City of Glendale is a home rule municipality located in an exclave of Arapahoe County, Colorado, United States.
 The city population was 4,613 at the 2020 United States census.
 Glendale is an enclave of the City and County of Denver and is the most densely populated municipality in Colorado.
-The city is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+The city is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 Glendale's fire and medical services have been provided by the Denver Fire Department and Denver Paramedics through a contract with the City and County of Denver since 2005.
 Glendale is policed by the Glendale Police Department.